-Issuer's Name and registered office: Swiss Life Holding AG, c/o Swiss Life AG, General-Guisan-Quai 40, 8002 Zurich, Switzerland (the "Issuer") Interest Rate: 0.25% p.a., payable annually in arrears on 11 October, for the first time on 11 October 2019 (first short coupon) Issue Price: The Managers have purchased the Bonds at the price of 100.204% of the nominal amount (before commission).
-Placement Price: The Placement Price of the Bonds will be fixed in accordance with supply and demand.
-Issue Date: 13 March 2019 Maturity Date: 11 October 2023, redemption at par Early Redemption: At par at the option of the Issuer (i) if at least 85% of the Bonds have been redeemed or repurchased or (ii) during a time period of two months prior to the Maturity Date Reopening: The Issuer reserves the right to reopen the Bonds and increase the aggregate principal amount of the Bonds issued at any time and without prior consultation of or permission of the Bondholders.
-Status: The Bonds constitute direct, unconditional, unsecured and unsubordinated obligations of the Issuer.
-Denominations: CHF 5,000 nominal and multiples thereof Form of the Bonds / Delivery: The Bonds are issued as uncertificated securities (Wertrechte) in accordance with article 973c of the Swiss Code of Obligations and, upon registration in the main register (Hauptregister), will constitute intermediated securities (Bucheffekten); Neither the Issuer, the Bondholders, the Principal Paying Agent nor any third party is entitled to request the delivery of individually certificated Bonds.
-Assurances: Pari passu as per Condition II, negative pledge as per Condition VIII and cross default as per Condition IX c) Trading and Listing: The Bonds have been provisionally admitted to trading on the SIX Swiss Exchange Ltd (the "SIX Swiss Exchange") as of 11 March 2019 and application will be made for the Bonds to be listed on the SIX Swiss Exchange (the "Listing").
+Issuer's Name and registered office: Bonds: A Bonds B Bonds C Bonds Interest Rate: 0.35% p.a., payable annually in arrears on 6 March, for the first time on 6 March 2020 (first short coupon) 0.00% p.a., payable annually in arrears on 6 June, for the first time on 6 June 2020 (first short coupon) 3-month CHF LIBOR (floored at 0.00% and capped at 0.05%), payable quarterly in arrears on 6 March, 6 June, 6 September and 6 December, for the first time on 6 March 2020 Issue Price: The Managers have purchased the Bonds at the price of 100.119% of the nominal amount (before commission).
+The Managers have purchased the Bonds at the price of 100.00% of the nominal amount (before commission).
+The Managers have purchased the Bonds at the price of 100.704% of the nominal amount (before commission).
+Placement Price: The Placement Price of the A Bonds will be fixed in accordance with supply and demand.
+The Placement Price of the B Bonds will be fixed in accordance with supply and demand.
+The Placement Price of the C Bonds will be fixed in accordance with supply and demand.
+Issue Date: 6 December 2019 6 December 2019 6 December 2019 Maturity Date: 6 March 2029, redemption at par 6 June 2025, redemption at par 6 December 2021, redemption at par Security Number/ISIN/ Common Code: 46'123'891 / CH0461238914 / 207994049 46'123'890 / CH0461238906 / 207994014 41'904'580 / CH0419045809 / 207993999 Early Redemption: least 85% of the Bonds have bee Reopening: The Issuer reserves the right to reopen e principal amount thereof at any time and w and the C Bonds and increase the aggregate of the Bondholders.
+Status: The Bonds constitute direct, unconditional, unsecured and unsubordinated obligation ns of the Issuer.
+Denominations: CHF 5,000 nominal and multiples thereof Form of the Bonds/Delivery: The Bonds are issued as uncertificated securities ( Wertrechte ) in accordance with article 973c of the Swiss Code of Obligations and, upon registration in the main register ( Hauptregister ), will constitute intermediated securities ( Bucheffekten ); Neither the Issuer, the Bondholders, the Principal Paying Agent nor any third party is entitled to request the delivery of individually certificated Bonds.
+Assurances: Pari passu as per Condition II, negative pledge as per Condition VIII and cross default as per Condition IX c) of the A Bonds, the B Bonds and the C Bonds, respectively.
+Trading and Listing: The Bonds have been provisionally admitted to trading on the SIX Swiss Exchange Ltd (the "SIX Swiss Exchange") as of 4 December 2019 and application will be made for the Bonds to be listed on the SIX Swiss Exchange (the "Listing").
 The last trading day is expected to be the second Business Day prior to the Maturity Date.
-Governing Law and Jurisdiction: Swiss law, place of jurisdiction will be Zurich, Switzerland Selling Restrictions: In particular U.S.A., U.S. persons, United Kingdom and European Economic Area Rating: At issuance, the Bonds are expected to be rated BBB+ by Standard & Poor's
+Governing Law and Jurisdiction: Swiss law.
+Place of jurisdiction is Zurich, Sw itzerland.
+Selling Restrictions: In particular U.S.A., U.S. persons, United Kingdom and European Economic Area.
+Prohibition of sales to EEA retail investors.
+Rating: At issuance, the Bonds are expected to be rated A- by Standard & Poor's